 Our work in India

 Hand in Hand India is our oldest and biggest operation.
-It was here, in the impoverished southern state of Tamil Nadu, that Hand in Hand co-founders Percy Barnevik and Dr Kalpana Sankar first met in 2004; that Hand in Hand’s job creation model was conceived, tested and refined; that we first evolved our global ambitions.
+It was here, in the southern state of Tamil Nadu, that Hand in Hand co-founders Percy Barnevik and Dr Kalpana Sankar first met in 2004; that Hand in Hand’s job creation model was created, tested and refined – then exported across the world.